 Pentax 645D versus Nikon D850

 The Pentax 645D and the Nikon D850 are two professional cameras that were officially introduced, respectively, in March 2010 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (645D) and a full frame sensor.
 The Pentax has a resolution of 39.5 megapixel, whereas the Nikon provides 45.4 MP.

 The side-by-side display below illustrates the physical size and weight of the Pentax 645D and the Nikon D850.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 645D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is somewhat smaller (1 percent) than the Pentax 645D.
-Moreover, the D850 is markedly lighter (32 percent) than the 645D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645D and the Nikon D850are of equal size.
+However, the D850 is markedly lighter (32 percent) than the 645D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.